 Now, let me explain why I chose these.
 First, let’s examine the type of conditions the patio furniture will be subjected to.
-Since we’re buying this for salty air, we know a few other things too.
+Of course, since we’re buying this for salty air, we know a few other things too.

 - The furniture will be subjected to high humidity.